glee4810/EHRSQL/README.md

 }
 ```

-For `valid.json`, answerable instances are structured in the same manner as `train.json`.
-But unanswerable instances have a smaller number of fields.
+In `valid.json`, answerable instances have the same structure as `train.json`.
+However, unanswerable instances have fewer fields.
 ```json
  {
     "db_id": "mimic_iii",